 - You may be vulnerable to litigations if you’re not the kind of person who pays attention to details

-Steps To Become A Home Inspector
+How To Become A Home Inspector

-Study The Requirements for Your State
+Study The Requirements For Your State to Become a Home Inspector

 In most states, you will need a license to practice.
 Some will require you to take some pre-licensing classes.
 Some states will require you to get certification from recognized state or federal professional bodies.